 During the seventy-two days of summer break, rising sixth grade students will read one (1) book of their choice from the 6th grade reading list.
 This should be a book not previously read.
 Students will produce a written response as described below, which will count as a test grade.
-Please submit the written portion of the assessment to your language arts teacher Thursday, August 11, 2022 (periods 2-8) or Friday, August 12, 2022 (periods 1-2).
+Please submit the written portion of the assessment to your language arts teacher Thursday, August 10, 2023 (periods 3-8) or Friday, August 11, 2023 (periods 1-2).

-This assignment should be typed Instructions:
+This assignment must be TYPED!

+Instructions:

-- 1. Read the book of your choosing from the 6^{TH} grade book list. - 2.
+- 1. Read the book of your choosing from the 6TH grade book list. - 2.
+Create a computerized response journal (see example on the next page). - Create a vertical line down the middle of the page - Label the left column TEXT and the right column RESPONSE - 3.
 Divide your novel into four (4) equal sections.
 Choose one meaningful passage from each of the 4 sections of your novel; quote it and write the page number of the passage.

-(E.g.: Your book has 240 pages ...
-240/4= 60.
-This example shows you should write a response every 60 pages.)
+(E.g.: Your book has 200 pages ...
+200/4= 50.
+This example shows you should write a response every 50 pages.)

-- 3. Next, use one response below to give your personal insight (NOT a summary) for each of the four passages.
+- o In the TEXT column, copy passages word for word from the novel, including quotations marks and page numbers; you should have FOUR. - o In the RESPONSE column, write about the passages.
+DO NOT MERELY SUMMARIZE THE PLOT OR RESTATE THE PASSAGE IN YOUR OWN WORDS. - 3.
+Use one response below to give your personal insight (NOT a summary) for each of the four passages.
 Provide a word count at the end.
 (Use the following examples only once so that you have a variety of four responses.) - a.
 This passage is important because... - b.
 This passage reveals the character's... - c.
 This passage fits with the book as a whole since... - d.
 Christians can relate to this quote because... - e.
 This excerpt makes me feel (angry/sympathetic/confused etc.) because... - f.
 This character reminds me of... - g.
 This character exhibits the quality of courage (honesty, etc.) ... - h.
 The point the author wants to make here is... - i.
 I have felt the same emotions as this character when... - j.
 The author uses the literary device of (imagery/symbolism/theme etc.)... - k.
 This setting is significant because... - 1.
 I agree/disagree with this character's decision because... - m.
 This is exciting /boring because... - n.
 The author does a good/bad job of...